erikdubois/AntergosI3/README.md

 ##Change how pacman should work

+Since this is a test pc I have included all **testing repo's**.
+Not recommended on a work pc.

-You can get more info at https://wiki.archlinux.org/index.php/pacman.
+You can get more [pacman info here.](https://wiki.archlinux.org/index.php/pacman)

-I have choosen this time to go for these settings.
+I have choosen this time to go for these 'all out experimental' settings.

 Maybe you like "ILoveCandy" too.